Wave Observations : Ngaraard, Babeldaob, Palau

 The PacIOOS wave buoy off Ngaraard (CDIP #219; NDBC #52212) measures waves at approximately 1.5 miles (2.4 km) offshore of Ngaraard state near the village of Elab along the northeast point of Babeldaob island in the Republic of Palau.
 Data are transmitted every half hour.
 Moored in water 105 meters deep, this Datawell Directional Waverider DWR4 buoy is equipped with three accelerometers measuring north/south, east/west, and vertical displacements, allowing it to measure both wave direction and wave energy.

 The Government of Japan, through the Enhancing Disaster and Climate Resilience (EDCR) project, provided the initial funding to purchase and deploy the Ngaraard buoy.
-The EDCR was implemented by the United Nations Development Programme (UNDP), in partnership with the Palau National Weather Service Office (NWSO) and PacIOOS.
+The EDCR was implemented by the United Nations Development Programme (UNDP), in partnership with the Palau National Weather Service Office (NWSO) and PacIOOS (with additional funding support from U.S. IOOS and the U.S. Department of State).
 Data are managed by the Coastal Data Information Program (CDIP) at Scripps Institution of Oceanography of the University of California, San Diego (UCSD).
 Long-term partnerships between PacIOOS, the U.S. Army Corps of Engineers (USACE), and CDIP enable data streaming into the PacIOOS website and PacIOOS Voyager.